Learn more about the opportunities for Social Justice Interns!

 Catholic Charities Positions:

-The Advocacy and Government Grants intern will get a lot of hands-on experience in a wide variety of functions across the Department of Government Relations, including government grant preparation and writing, advocacy and policy writing, and elected official interaction.
-The ideal candidate will have excellent writing skills and a strong commitment to social justice and advocacy.
-Experience with grant-writing, advocacy, and in a government/policy environment are a plus.
-This intern will learn about the government grants process from a very successful team of writers, as well as advocacy on a policy level for a wide variety of clients of social service programs within all levels and units of government.
+The Government Grants intern will get a lot of hands-on experience in government grant preparation and writing, helping obtain the funding needed to make Catholic Charities' work possible.
+The ideal candidate will have excellent writing and research skills and a strong commitment to social justice and advocacy.
+This intern will learn about the government grants process from a very successful team of writers, and any previous experience with this work is a plus.

 Immigration and Naturalization